History of computer animation: Inbetweening and morphing

-3D inbetweening
+3-D inbetweening

-With 3D CGI, the inbetweening of photo-realistic computer models can also produce results similar to morphing, though technically, it is an entirely different process (but is nevertheless often also referred to as "morphing").
+With 3-D CGI, the inbetweening of photo-realistic computer models can also produce results similar to morphing, though technically, it is an entirely different process (but is nevertheless often also referred to as "morphing").
 An early example is Nelson Max's 1977 film Turning a sphere inside out.
 The first cinema feature film to use this technique was the 1986 Star Trek IV: The Voyage Home, directed by Leonard Nimoy, with visual effects by George Lucas's company Industrial Light & Magic (ILM).
 The movie includes a dream sequence where the crew travel back in time, and images of their faces transform into one another.
 To create it, ILM employed a new 3D scanning technology developed by Cyberware to digitize the cast members' heads, and used the resulting data for the computer models.
 Because each head model had the same number of key points, transforming one character into another was a relatively simple inbetweening.

 The Abyss

 In 1989 James Cameron's underwater action movie The Abyss was released.
 This was one of the first cinema movies to include photo-realistic CGI integrated seamlessly into live-action scenes.
 A five-minute sequence featuring an animated tentacle or "pseudopod" was created by ILM, who designed a program to produce surface waves of differing sizes and kinetic properties for the pseudopod, including reflection, refraction and a morphing sequence.
-Although short, this successful blend of CGI and live action is widely considered a milestone in setting the direction for further future development in the field.
+Although short, this successful blend of CGI and live-action is widely considered a milestone in setting the direction for further future development in the field.